entur/gha-meta/README-release.md

 This workflow will also push git tags for the major and minor versions, this enables you to pin at the wanted level `@v2`, `@v2.1`, or the fully specified `@v2.1.3`.

+## Release flow

+This reusable workflow automates GitHub Releases using a two-step process:

+1. **Create Release PR**: A push to the default branch triggers the workflow, creating a release pull request with release details and an updated `CHANGELOG.md`.
+2. **Publish Release**: Merging the release PR triggers the workflow again to create the actual GitHub Release.

+You can keep the release PR open and merge other pull requests; the release PR will automatically update to include these additional changes in the same release.

 ## Example

 ```yaml